MillenniumFalcon1097/auto-BIT-WEB/readme.md

   - `LOG` the log file path.

 ### We Need Automatic !
-- Just run the script below in bash
+- Just run the script below in bash (or in your conda env)
 ```bash
 python main.py
 ```